The theme for this year's Black History month is

 as stated by the founders of Black History Month, the ASALH (Association for the Study of African American Life and History).

-From: Association for the Study of African American Life and History at www.asalh.org
+from: Association for the Study of African American Life & History (ASAALH)